Alex-Rafter/gist-blog/README.md

 [Gist Blog MVP](https://monkfish-app-abpdm.ondigitalocean.app/)

+## Intro
+Gist blog is a lightweight tool for using Gists as the content for a blog.
+It works using a simple tag set in the Gist description to add or remove content from the site's database.
+Using this system articles can be added, updated, or removed from the blog quickly using only GH CLI, or a Gist manager like Lepton.

 ## Problem Statement
 I write a lot but my writing is often done on the spur of the moment and fits more in the category of journaling rather than writing planned articles.
 To this end i often create Gists for little notes, ideas, reflections on my work, and snippets.